Adri6336/Stegocrypt-GUI/README.md

 2. Enter password
 3. Press the "Decrypt" button and read the message in the main text viewer.

+# Setting up Stegocrypt-GUI

+1. Download the "--Win.zip" file for Windows or the "--Lin.tar.gz" file for Linux.
+2. Extract contents.
+3. On Windows, run the "Stegocrypt-GUI.exe" file found within.
+On Linux, execute the "start-stegocryptgui" script found within.

 Note: Memes are inconspicuous, so they're the perfect vessel for secret messages (just saying, lol).

 Note 2: You'll need to ensure that the image is not compressed when sending it to your recipient.
 Email attachments are usually good for this.